In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Methodology

 \subsection{In-Context Learning Setup}

 We evaluate three configurations: 0-shot (no training examples), 60-shot (60 random training molecules), and 1000-shot.
 We use the same random train-test split with 150 test samples for all runs except the 0-shot runs (1000 test samples) to balance statistical robustness.
-We perform 2 runs per configuration and dataset to bound the computational costs.
+We perform 2 runs per configuration and dataset to limit the computational cost.